scanton/wolop/app/sunshine.coffee.md

 #Wolop - a [SatoriSunshine](http://satorisunshine.com/) server.

-##Port (defaults to 3000)

-Just to make it easy to set the port, we start by setting the value at the top of our code file.
-This will probably be moved into ./app/config.coffee.md in an upcomming commit.

-    port = process.env.PORT || 3000
+##Config (/app/config.coffee.md)

+We start by setting the environment variable that will select the type of configuraton we need from /app/config.coffee.md.

+    env = 'development'

+    config = require('./config')[env]
+    console.log 'Sunshine server configured for ' + env + ', listening on port ' + config.port

 ##Import required Node.js packages